thorin/redmine_ldap_sync/README.md

 + _Members attribute (group)_ - The ldap attribute from where to fetch the group's members.
 Eg, `member`.
 + _Memberid attribute (user)_ - The ldap attribute from where to fetch the user's memberid.
-This attribute will be crossed with the groups' members.
+This attribute will be used to cross with groups' members.
 Eg, `dn`.
 + _Groups objectclass_ - The groups object class.
 + _Users objectclass_ - The users object class.
 + _Group name pattern_ - (optional) An RegExp that should match up with the name